KILLinefficiency/Explore/Documentation/Explore Documentation.md

 **Recieving the data (Device2)**

-Explore requires the IP address of the sender (Device1).
+The reciever requires the IP address of the sender (Device1).

 This can done by running ``server connect`` inside Explore